All About Accreditation and HomeschoolSeptember 6, 2023

 - A self-review of processes, programs, courses, staff, and academic requirements.
 This self-review is then reviewed by the accrediting body.

-- Demonstrate how educational standards are met.
+- Educational standards are met.

-- Demonstrate how programs are customized to meet children’s needs.
+- Custom programs meet children’s needs.

 As you can see, this is a rigorous process…but it’s so important for families and students to know that their education is recognized and valued.